Awsome695/Scribe/README.md

 # Scribe
 a small script(s?) that can use Cider's Websockets API to retrieve song info and can put them in .txt files, and download album art.
+I am in no way, shape, or form, related to the Cider collective at all. this is just a side project i decided to make to test myself.

 ## Status
 Mostly Un-spaghetti-fied, working on figuring out why it doesnt work on Python 3.9 or newer.